jojo989/desktop-pet/Readme.md

 #### made in sfml 3, c++ and with love!

-TO-DO:
+## TO-DO:
 - [ ] finish the first version, currently focusing on windows
 - [ ] Full linux support
 - [ ] Dialogs system
 - [ ] window borders interaction system
 - [ ] optimizing
 - [ ] make a wiki / documentation
 - [ ] take in account your ideas!

+## Missing features / current wip features

+ - move the pet to the cursor, and updating the sprites properly
+ - proper linux transparent and click-through window
+ - i dont know

 ## notes

 i started this project as a "my first big, (not so) organized, "serious" project, feedback is appreciated!